 About me

-In March 2023 we will start a 4-year EU Pathfinder project on integrated and programmable photonic circuits (Neuropic - Nano electro-optomechanical programmable integrated circuits for neuromorphic computing) coordinated by the Material Science Institute in Madrid in collaboration with the Department of Electrical and Photonics Engineering at the DTU (Copenhagen) and the Catalan Institute for Nanoscience and Nanotechnology (Barcelona) and other research institutes and small companies located in Ireland and Germany.
+The project is coordinated by the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC), in collaboration with the Department of Electrical and Photonics Engineering at DTU (Copenhagen), the Catalan Institute of Nanoscience and Nanotechnology (Barcelona), and additional research institutes and SMEs in Ireland and Germany.

 Interests

-• Mesoscopic photonics, complexity and localization phenomena
+• Mesoscopic photonics, complexity, and localization phenomena

 • Quantum photonics